Fix your Wi-Fi: 10 ways to get faster speeds

 With all of these suggestions, you should have no problems with your internet speeds moving forward.
 Enjoy binge-watching your favorite shows and don’t worry about the threat of buffering ever again.

-Tags: Android, antennas, Apple, apps, buffering, channel, encryption, firmware, firmware updates, guest network, hardware limitations, interference, internet, internet speed, Location, mesh Wi-Fi, modem, network, Network Analyzer, QoS, reboot, router, security, signal congestion, speed, streaming, update, upgrade, Wi-Fi
+Tags: Android, antennas, Apple, apps, buffering, channel, encryption, firmware, firmware updates, guest network, hardware limitations, interference, internet, internet speed, Location, mesh Wi-Fi, modem, network, Network Analyzer, QoS, reboot, router, security, speed, streaming, update, upgrades, Wi-Fi